Carlosokumu/WeatherApp/README.md

     * [Turbine](https://github.com/cashapp/turbine)

  **Unit Testing**
-   Unit testing is done on the daos,room,repository and Api.
+Unit testing is done on Room database,daos and respository together with the api
-   More tests will be added